2025 Fair dates: August 7 - 10, 2025

 Entry deadlines are strictly enforced!

 Enter all items in FairEntry.
 Check the individual departments for entry deadlines on the Exhibitor page of the Pierce County Fair website.
-The Pierce County Fair reserves the right to refuse or disqualify any and all exhibits that are not properly entered.
+The Pierce County Fair reserves the right to refuse or disqualify any exhibits that are not correctly entered.

-If an Exhibitor is unable to show up after the entry deadline, please notify the department Superintendent prior to animal entry/Vet Check on Wednesday.
+If an Exhibitor cannot show up after the entry deadline, please notify the department Superintendent before the animal entry/Vet check on Wednesday before the Fair.

 4-H CLASSIFICATIONS

-The Pierce County Fair recognizes the following 4-H classifications as defined by Washington State 4-H Policy.
+The Pierce County Fair recognizes the following 4-H classifications that Washington State 4-H Policy defines.
 4-H age is determined by the member’s age on October 1st of the current 4-H program year.

 • Cloverbuds: 5 to 7 years of age